 A computer "cloud" is NOT a magical place it's a data warehouse or warehouses with Servers (big computers) where you are renting space along with a bunch of other people ...
 They are big so they can hold millions and billions of people's stuff.
 Computer clouds waste HUGE amounts of energy, are wasteful and all the greens do is complain about incandescent light bulbs and other trivia when "Cloud" computing destroys the environment (especially wireless microwave heat) and eats up massive amounts of resources; just like SmartFones.

 The word "Cloud" in the computer world is a MARKETING TOOL.
 Computer "clouds" are vulnerable since outsourcing data storage increases the surface attack area.
 Even celebrities are waking up to that fact and deleting their "save it to the cloud" accounts.

 Apple Co-Founder Steve Wozniak says the cloud is a nightmare.

-So why even use one if you can avoid it?
+So why bother using the "cloud" if you can avoid it?

 Most of us are just regular people, rank and file, the good folk, so backup (save) all your research once a month.
 Make copies of your work on DVDs, or CDs, or other Hard-Drives, or even just print stuff out and put it in acid-free archival sheets.